AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 1. Make the necessary changes to the company information.

-   For field descriptions, see [Manage Company Accounts](account-company-manage.md).
+   For field descriptions, see [Create a company account](account-company-create.md).

 1. When complete, click **[!UICONTROL Save]**.